mariadb-corporation/mdbci/README.md

 }
 ```

 Each host description contains the `hostname` and `box` fields.
 The first one is set to the created virtual machine.
 The `box` field describes the image that is being used for VM creation and the provider.
-In the example we use `centos_7_libvirt` that creates the CentOS 7 using the Libvirt provider.
+In the example we use `centos_8_libvirt` that creates the CentOS 8 using the Libvirt provider.

 You can get the list of boxes using the `./mdbci show platforms` command.

 Then each host is setup with the product.
 The products will be installed on the machines.
-The mandatory fields for each product is it's name and version that is required to be installed.
 You can install several products on one host, use the `products` field for it and describe the products list as array of json-objects (see `several_products_host` for reference).

 When installing a database you must also specify the name of the configuration file and the path to the folder where the file is stored.
 It is advised to use absolute path in `cnf_template_path` as the relative path is calculated from within the configuration directory.